TribuanaTunggaDewa/TestVirtuaSpirit/README.md

 ###### componentDidMount()
     The componentDidMount() method is called after the component is rendered.
-    This is where you run statements that requires that the component is already placed in the DOM.
+    This is where you run statements that requires that the component is already placed in the screen.

 ##### Update
+###### getDerivedStateFromProps()
+###### shouldComponentUpdate()
+    In the shouldComponentUpdate() method you can return a Boolean value that specifies whether React should continue with the rendering or not.

+###### render

+###### getSnapshotBeforeUpdate()
+    In the getSnapshotBeforeUpdate() method you have access to the props and state before the update, meaning that even after the update, you can check what the values were before the update.
+    If the getSnapshotBeforeUpdate() method is present, you should also include the componentDidUpdate() method, otherwise you will get an error.

+###### componentDidUpdate()
+    The componentDidUpdate method is called after the screen is updated.

 ##### Unmounting
+###### componentWillUnmount()
+    The componentWillUnmount method is called when the component is about to be removed from the screen.